 Trade between India and Russia was just below $10 billion in 2014.
 The two countries have set an ambitious goal of increasing trade to $30 billion by 2025.

 Russia and India have shared close ties since the Cold War, when Moscow was a key ally and the main arms supplier to New Delhi.

 Indian Foreign Secretary S. Jaishankar told reporters ahead of the visit that Russia is a "very major military and strategic partner," adding that there will be discussions on more arms purchases for the Indian military, including a deal to manufacture 200 Kamov-226T helicopters in a joint venture located in India.

-While India has remained a major customer for Russian arms industries, the country in recent years has sought to diversify its purchases, buying military hardware from the United States, France and Israel.
+While India has remained a major customer for the Russian arms industry, the country in recent years has sought to diversify its purchases, buying military hardware from the United States, France and Israel.

 Jaishankar said Modi's talks in Moscow will also include nuclear cooperation.